repaction/texlive/README.md

 - `options`

-Default options for `latexmk` is set to `-pdf -file-line-error -halt-on-error -interaction=nonstopmode`.
+Default options for `latexmk` is set to `-pdf -cd -file-line-error -halt-on-error -interaction=nonstopmode`.
 The options should be changed correspondingly when the `compiler` has been changed.

 ## Example